ICMOL/AutoMod/README.md

 ### Step 3.
 Apply modification patterns in closed searches

-As the recommended PTM patterns are obtained, one can easily apply them in closed searches with any search engine (including Sequest, MS Amanda, and MSFragger).
+As the recommended PTM patterns are obtained, one can easily use for closed searches with any search engine (including Sequest, MS Amanda, and MSFragger).

 <br>